Connic

 Session Persistence

 Each connection creates a unique session for conversation history.
 Send multiple messages in the same session and the agent remembers context.
-Connection close ends the session.
+Closing the connection ends the session.

 Python Example